-It's that time of year...people are making their travel plans and getting ready to hit the road.
-A new generation of cameras offers better image quality in smaller and lighter packages.
-Here's a look at a dozen cameras that are well-suited for travel.
+It's that time of year...time to get your gear together and hit the road.
+A new generation of cameras for the well-travelled photographer offers better image quality in smaller and lighter packages.
+Here's a look at a dozen cameras that we think are well-suited for travel.

 This is a very subjective list of digital cameras, available from Adorama, for travel photography and vacation photography.
 It is geared towards snapshooters and hobbyists—not pros, who often need to bring along a back-breaking load of big, heavy cameras, several lenses and flashes, and a sturdy tripod.
 Instead, this list is designed for everyone else: people who need to travel light, but want to bring back high-quality images that they can turn into sharp enlargements to hang on a wall or share with friends.

 In other words, this selection of travel-friendly cameras is for globehoppers like the guy on the left.
 Hopefully, you'll wear a quieter shirt.

 The good news is that you can get great images with the latest generation of smaller cameras.
 Innovations in camera design have resulted in dramatic changes and intense competition among manufacturers to create a camera that is flexible (read: choice of lenses and/or long-range built-in zooms) and can deliver sharp prints and good quality, even when light is low.
 Shake reduction is a standard feature, eliminating the need for tripods in some situations that previously called for one (although there are times when a tripod is still necessary to get the best quality shot).

 In compiling this guide, I looked for the following features:

 Size and weight: The camera should be small